Hii River: Floods

-The first reports of floods along Hii river are from Yoro period (717-723 AD).
+The first reports of floods along Hii river are from Yoro period (717723 AD).
 According to later reports, significant flooding occurred about every 4 years, frequently following typhoons.
 As an attempt to solve the problem, in 1689 the Tenjin-gawa channel connected lakes Shinji and Nakaumi, and in 1787 the Sada-gawa channel was constructed and linked lake Shinji directly to the sea.
 However, their outflow was not enough for flood control.
 In 1832 Hii was linked to lake Shinji by the Shin River, which was constructed to the south of its former course, but accumulation of sediment led to its closure in 1939.

-In the 20th and 21st centuries devastating floods occurred in years 1943, 1945, 1972, 2003 and 2006.
-In 2003 the flood caused the death of 3, 1460 homes were flooded.
-The catastrophic 1972 flood resulted in death of 12 and damaged 24953 homes.
-Over 70 km^{2} was flooded and the area remained submerged for over a week.
+In the 20th and 21st centuries devastating floods occurred in years 1943, 1945, 1972, 2003, and 2006.
+In 2003 the flood caused the death of 3; 1,460 homes were flooded.
+The catastrophic 1972 flood resulted in death of 12 and damaged 24,953 homes.
+Over 70 km2 was flooded and the area remained submerged for over a week.

 In the 1990s works commenced on a vast flood control system, including the construction of a discharge channel connecting Hii and Kando rivers.
 It diverts the excess water through Kando river into the Taisha Bay Since then the Kando river is regarded as a part of Hii river system.
 The channel, completed in 2013, received the 2014 Outstanding Civil Engineering Achievement Award.
 Additional elements of the flood control system are the Obara dam on Hii river and the Shitsumi dam on Kando river, as well as renovation of the Ohashi river.